PullingStrings/wdi-project4/README.md

 ### Finding Playlist's

-The web app is a locator to find playlist's where ever you are dending on how many user's of the app are in your area.
+The web app is a locator to find playlist's where ever you are denpding on how many users, of the app, their are in your area.

 ![screen shot 2017-11-09 at 15 08 20](https://user-images.githubusercontent.com/27218761/32612320-e0c45fa6-c55f-11e7-91db-144e8ddfa38d.png)

 ### What to look for

 You will get a slick look homepage that will ask you to login with your spotify account.

 ![screen shot 2017-11-09 at 14 49 42](https://user-images.githubusercontent.com/27218761/32612028-11ae7152-c55f-11e7-9c0c-16ffddfacc3b.png)